 - Demonstrated commitment to such service over the course of adult life.

-- Public recognition of the candidate’s professional stature and/or contributions within the business communit
+- Public recognition of the candidate’s professional stature and/or contributions within the business community

 - Demonstrated skill and active involvement as a mentor, including professional affiliations related to mentoring.

-- Expertise in business and industry areas that expand and diversify Network 2000’s reach in furthering its Miss
+- Expertise in business and industry areas that expand and diversify Executive Alliance’s reach in furthering its Mission.

 - Demonstrated commitment to advocacy, education, and mentoring in matters advancing women’s leadership.

-- Any other information, not listed here, that a candidate or sponsor believes relevant to consideration of an applicatio
+- Any other information, not listed here, that a candidate or sponsor believes relevant to consideration of an application

 - Note: Experience, achievements, qualifications, et, obtained outside the State of Maryland are accepted.